Bipan101/Padha_Nepali/README.md

 # Padha Nepali

+## Overview
-This project is an interactive app where users can draw Nepali alphabet on a digital canvas , and a trained AI model identifies the character.
-It provides immediate feedback , helping users learn and practice Nepali script.
-The AI, trained on a comprehensive dataset ensures accurate character recognition.
+This project is an interactive app designed to help users learn and practice the Nepali alphabet by drawing characters on a digital canvas.
+The app utilizes a trained AI model that identifies the character drawn and provides immediate feedback to the user.
+It’s a fun and educational way for learners to improve their understanding of the Nepali script.

-Currently in this trained AI model , it recognises only one Nepali letter i.e, "Ka" -> क.
-You guys can train the AI model for more alphabets and in this project the datasets were taken from Kaggle (https://www.kaggle.com/datasets/ashokpant/devanagari-character-dataset/data).
+## Features
+Interactive Drawing Canvas: Users can draw Nepali letters using their mouse or touchscreen on a digital canvas.
+AI-powered Character Recognition: The app uses a trained AI model to recognize the drawn character and gives instant feedback.
+Immediate Feedback: Users can immediately know whether they have drawn the correct character, aiding in the learning process.
+Comprehensive Dataset: The AI model has been trained using a dataset from Kaggle, ensuring robust character recognition.
+## Current Progress
+At this stage, the AI model can recognize only one Nepali letter: "Ka" (क).
+However, the model can be further trained to recognize other letters of the Nepali alphabet.
+The dataset used for training is publicly available, and developers are encouraged to extend the model for additional alphabets.

+## AI Model
-Here, i used Keras model integrated with Tensoflow which is a high-level neural networks API that allows you to build, train, and deploy various types of machine learning models, including Convolutional Neural Network(CNNs).
+This project employs a Convolutional Neural Network (CNN) built using the Keras model, integrated with TensorFlow, a powerful library for machine learning.
+TensorFlow's high-level neural networks API (Keras) simplifies the process of building, training, and deploying machine learning models.

+Model Type: Convolutional Neural Network (CNN)
+Framework: Keras with TensorFlow backend
+Dataset Source: Kaggle - Devanagari Character Dataset Dataset
+The dataset used to train the AI model was sourced from Kaggle, a reliable platform for data science and machine learning projects.
+The dataset contains images of Devanagari characters, including those from the Nepali alphabet.

+Dataset Link: Kaggle Devanagari Character Dataset

+## Future Enhancements
+Expand Character Recognition: Train the AI model to recognize additional Nepali letters beyond "Ka" (क).
+Improve UI/UX: Make the drawing canvas more user-friendly and responsive.
+Enhance Accuracy: Further fine-tune the AI model for improved character recognition accuracy.